 "From a scientific perspective, the forcible separation of children from their parents is like setting a house on fire.
 Prolonging that separation is like preventing the first responders from doing their job." - Jack P Shonkoff, MD

 "How childhood trauma affects health across a lifetime.
 Childhood trauma isn’t something you just get over as you grow up.
 Paediatrician, Dr Nadine Burke Harris explains that the repeated stress of abuse, neglect and parents struggling with mental health or substance abuse issues has real, tangible effects on the development of the brain.
 This unfolds across a lifetime, to the point where those who’ve experienced high levels of trauma are at triple the risk for heart disease and lung cancer.
 An impassioned plea for pediatric medicine to confront the prevention and treatment of trauma, head-on."

 "By Margaret Thaler Singer, PhD, a clinical psychologist and emeritus adjunct professor at the University of California, Berkeley, who counselled and interviewed more than 3,000 current and former cult members, relatives and friends."

 Plus: Singer's Six Conditions of Mind Control from the book "Cults in the Midst."

 How stress can affect the brain of an adult and child.
-When the behaviours of a parent are having an impact (emotionally, psychologically, physically and/or biologically) on the child there needs to be a managed intervention, removal of the child or a change of care to the other parent (as long as safe to do so), with a protective order in place to stop the alienating parent from having contact with the child to allow the child to heal, put things into perspective, reunify and rekindle their relationship with the target parent.
+When the behaviours of a parent are having an impact (emotionally, psychologically and biologically) on the child, there needs to be a managed intervention, removal of the child or a change of care to the other parent (as long as safe to do so).
+A protective order needs to put in place to stop the alienating parent from having contact with the child to allow the child to heal, put things into perspective, reunify and rekindle their relationship with the target parent.

 Copyright © 2014 Amanda Sillars - All Rights Reserved.